 You’ll need a poop bucket.

-I picked up a few small buckets at my local Dollar Tree.
-After changing a soiled diaper I drop it into this bucket.
-It serves as a holding station for that diaper until I can secure a clean diaper on my baby and get her to a safe location before taking care of it.
+I picked up a few small buckets at my local Dollar Tree for a simple, cost-effective solution.
+After changing a soiled diaper, I drop it into the bucket, where it serves as a temporary holding station until I can quickly secure a clean diaper on my baby and get her to a safe spot.

-After baby is re-diapered and placed in a safe location, carry the poop bucket to the bathroom, dump the solids and return that diaper to your diaper pail with all the other dirty diapers.
+Once baby is re-diapered and settled, I carry the poop bucket to the bathroom, dump the solids, and return the diaper to the diaper pail with the rest of the dirty ones.

-You can then wash out your poop pail in your bathtub if need be and return it to its spot next to your changing table.
+If needed, you can wash out your poop bucket in the bathtub before returning it to its spot next to the changing table, ready for the next use.

-Wash your diapers every day or two (like you should) and there won’t be any problem with odors.
-In fact we’ve had LESS smelly diaper pail problems since we switched to cloth.
-Mostly because with disposable diapers the trash can would fill up and sit for a full week in a battle of wills before my husband or I broke down and emptied the trash bag.
+The key is to wash your diapers every day or two (as you should), and you won’t have any issues with odors.
+In fact, we’ve had fewer smelly diaper pail problems since switching to cloth.
+With disposable diapers, our trash can would fill up and sit for a full week, leading to a battle of wills before either my husband or I finally broke down and emptied the trash.

-With my cloth diaper pail, I’m committed to keeping my investment in good working order, and diligently empty the pail to wash our diaper stash often.
+With my cloth diaper pail, I’m committed to taking care of my investment.
+I diligently empty the pail and wash our diaper stash regularly, keeping things fresh and odor-free.